noah-schechter/docs-remix/content/docs/Investigations/import-and-export-data.md

 To export the results of any search to a CSV, click {{< icon "download" >}} in the search bar.

-### How to export all project data
+### Export all project data
 Not all of a project's data is captured in a CSV.
 To export all project data—including media, metadata, the project's data model, and updates to each incident:
 1. Navigate to **Projects** page.
 2. Navigate to the **Manage** page of the project whose data you wish to export.
 3. In the **Export** section, click **All Data and Media (ZIP)**.

-Note that full exports are slow, may be gigabytes in size, and expensive for us to run.
+Note that full exports are slow, may be gigabytes in size, and are expensive for us to run.
 We recommend you only begin a full export when absolutely necessary.